PRG-Mbox-Git/Profiles/Mini v4.md

 ### Combined Effects

 >**Notes:**
-> * The Combined Effects for Mbox Studio v4.2's Layer fixtures include all effects listed below.
+> * The Combined Effects for Mbox Mini v4.2's Layer fixtures include all effects listed below.
 > * The Output Master fixture is only able to use Effects 1 - 220
 > * Due to GitHub formatting scroll right for Mod.5